Luc-cpl/wp-setup/README.md

-# A simple and powerful WordPress environment (under initial development)
+# A simple and powerful WordPress environment

 ## Features